Call Us

 Pre-Retirement and Retirement (50s and Beyond): Fine-Tuning Your Legacy

 As you approach your 50s and beyond, retirement planning becomes a key focus of your estate plan.
-However, it’s equally important to review and update your estate plan to ensure it’s aligned with your current circumstances and future goals.
+However, it’s equally important to review and update your estate plan to help make sure it’s aligned with your current circumstances and future goals.

-This is a critical time to evaluate your retirement accounts, such as IRAs and 401(k)s, to ensure they align with your broader estate planning goals.
-For example, if your spouse is named as a beneficiary, ensure they are equipped to manage the assets or work with a financial advisor.
-You should also review your healthcare directive and power of attorney arrangements and ensure those named are not only still living but are still the ones you want making important decisions on your behalf.
+This is a critical time to evaluate your retirement accounts, such as IRAs and 401(k)s, to make sure they align with your broader estate planning goals.
+For example, if your spouse is named as a beneficiary, make sure they are equipped to manage the assets or work with a financial advisor.
+You should also review your healthcare directive and power of attorney arrangements and make sure those named are not only still living but are still the ones you want making important decisions on your behalf.

 Final Thoughts

 At Grunden Financial Advisory, Inc., we believe in the power of collaboration.
-Working closely with your estate planning attorney and other trusted professionals, we aim to create a comprehensive estate plan that reflects your goals and values.
+Working closely with your estate planning attorney and other trusted professionals, we aim to create an integrated estate plan that reflects your goals and values.
 It’s never too early—schedule a consultation today.

 Share: